TelerikAcademy/QA-Academy/18. Test Design Techniques 2/homework/README.md

 1. Determine the set of pairwise test cases for the examples below.
 Do it once by using an orthogonal array and once again – using an all-pairs algorithm

  *	Suppose you need to test compatibility of various kiosk configurations based on three major factors, each set to one of the options shown:
-Operating System: Windows XP or Linux
+Operating System: Windows XP or Linux <br>
-Browser: Internet Explorer (Windows only), Netscape, or Opera
+Browser: Internet Explorer (Windows only), Netscape, or Opera <br>
-Connection: DSL, dial-up, or cable
+Connection: DSL, dial-up, or cable <br>

  *	Suppose you need to test a web site and the combinations of software it should operate with, considering the following factors:
 Browser - Internet Explorer, Netscape, Mozilla, and Opera <br>